Gpa Requirements For San Diego State

 7. Understand Major-Specific Requirements

 Some majors at SDSU may have specific GPA requirements or recommended coursework.
-Research the requirements for your desired major and ensure that you meet them.
+Research the requirements for your desired major and confirm that you meet them.

 • Tip: Visit the SDSU website or contact the department offering your desired major to learn about any specific requirements or recommendations.